Approved supplier catalog row

 Automatic PO readiness

 Start with the files your buyers already use.
-Required files include items, inventory, usage, approved suppliers, supplier pricing, purchase history, approval policy, supplier rails, and outcome feedback.
+Redline needs the customer's item list, inventory, usage, approved suppliers, pricing, purchase history, approval policy, ordering path, and buyer feedback.

-Redline can compare selected vs. cheaper supplier options when inventory, usage, lead time, and landed cost are present.
+Redline can show why a faster approved supplier may be safer than a cheaper slower option when inventory, usage, lead time, and cost are present.

-No customer-authorized PunchOut, EDI, XML/cXML, supplier API, or monitored purchasing mailbox is connected yet.
+No customer-authorized portal, PunchOut, EDI, XML/cXML, supplier API, or monitored purchasing mailbox is connected yet.

-The local sample has placeholder contacts and prices only; real contract pricing, account number, ship-to, tax, and freight terms are not connected.
+The demo has placeholder contacts and prices.
+A real customer needs contract pricing, account number, ship-to, tax, and freight terms connected.

-The current flow is draft-only: review, copy, print, and human approval are visible; live supplier sending is off.
+The current workflow is draft-only.
+A buyer can review, copy, print, and approve the packet while live supplier sending stays off.

 Pick a mode to see what it would allow.
 This local preview does not save changes or authorize supplier orders.